smebdi/Swap/README.md

 - `npm install`
 - `npm start`

+## To Write to Firebase
+_You'll need two files_
+- {root}/src/app/login/firebase.config.js (user authentication)
+- {root}/firebase.config.js (admin / writing to db)
+Request these from Caleb or a firebase admin

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 Specify ng serve --port #### to use the non default port number.